touche-webis-de/touche-code/clef25/advertisement-detection/subtask-2-classification/minilm-baseline/README.md

 tira-cli evaluate --predictions . --dataset ads-in-rag-task-2-classification-spot-check-20250423-training
 ```

+### Use MiniLM-Baseline to classify generations for Sub-Task 1
+The [`predict_local.py`](predict_local.py)-script can be used to classify your generated responses.
+Further explanations can be found in [subtrak-1-generation](../../subtask-1-generation).

 ## Submit to TIRA

 To submit this baseline to TIRA, please run (more detailed information are available in the [documentation](https://docs.tira.io/participants/participate.html#submitting-your-submission)):